ebkr/r2modmanPlus/README.md

 - Visual tweaks and consistency fixes courtesy of [ChiriCuddles](https://github.com/ChiriCuddles).
     - Plus a large amount of design refactoring!
 - Config editor tooltip fixes.

-### 3.0.29
-- Update all option in settings.
-- Improved dark theme.
-- RainOfStagesShared now installs correctly.
-- Refresh mod list setting now works as expected.
-- Config editor tooltips no longer produce extra lines.
-- Added the ability to change the data folder location.
-- Modpack helper to retrieve dependency strings.

-### 3.0.28
-- Bug preventing RainOfStages from being uninstalled has been fixed.
-- Skin mods can now be disabled.

 ## Screenshots